enketo/blog/_posts/2015-05-19-install-enketo.md

 [Download PuTTY.exe and PuTTYgen.exe](http://www.putty.org/).
 PuTTYgen is only required once, so can be run from the Downloads folder.
 PuTTY is a program you'd want to keep, so should be put in e.g. a newly created C:\Program Files\PuTTY folder and added to the Windows Start Menu.

-Run PuTTYgen.exe and click "Generate" with the defaults (SSH-2 RSA, 2048 bits).
+Run PuTTYgen.exe and click _Generate_ with the defaults (SSH-2 RSA, 2048 bits).
 Move the mouse as directed.
 Passphrase is optional.
 Save the private and public keys both (e.g. in My Documents\Keys).
 Make sure to use clear filenames (e.g. private_key.ppk and public_key.ppk).
 Copy the contents of the public key from the PuTTY Key Generator window to the clipboard with Ctrl-C.

 Make a note of the location of the keys as you'll need the keys soon.
 Also, make sure you have a backup of your keys!

 #### More details:

-More detailed instructions for OS X, Linux users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2?refcode=9e43ccb8961a) (step 1 and 2 only) and for Windows users [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section "Generating an SSH Key").
+More detailed instructions for OS X, Linux users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2?refcode=9e43ccb8961a) (step 1 and 2 only) and for Windows users [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section: _"Generating an SSH Key"_).

 ### 3. Create a Server

-For this tutorial, we are going to use Ubuntu 14.04 on a DigitalOcean server (aka a "droplet").
+For this tutorial, we are going to use Ubuntu 14.04 on a DigitalOcean server (aka a _droplet_).
 DigitalOcean provides the best bang for the buck when looking at CPU speed and CPU cores, both of which are the key criteria for Enketo Express performance.
 Their user interface is refreshingly well designed too.
 The tutorial should be quite similar for other VPS providers from section 4 onwards.
 If you do not have a DigitalOcean account yet, create one using [this referral link](https://www.digitalocean.com/?refcode=9e43ccb8961a) to get a $10 credit.

 #### Add your public key to your DigitalOcean account